supposedly/nutshell/documents/LAYMAN-README.md

 case with "Generations", a cellular-automaton algorithm that behaves like a normal B/S rule except that it requires each "died" cell to remain stationary and interactionless for a set number of generations before truly dying; its notation flips the B/S conditions and adds a third "C" parameter, said number of pre-death stationary generations, to the end.
 (Conway's Game of Life with nine extra death generations, for instance, would be notated as
-23/3/10 -- survival on 2 or 3, birth on 3, and 10 pre-death states) There are also "non-totalistic rules" or specifically "isotropic non-totalistic rules", where the term "non-totalistic" refers to the fact that they consider the *positions* of individual neighbors rather than merely the total quantity of neighborhing cells; these are expressed with an alphabetic extension to the B/S notation, described [here](http://www.ibiblio.org/lifepatterns/neighbors2.html).
+23/3/10 -- survival on 2 or 3, birth on 3, and 10 pre-death states.)
+There are also "non-totalistic rules" or specifically "isotropic non-totalistic rules", where the term "non-totalistic" refers to the fact that they consider the *positions* of individual neighbors rather than merely the total quantity of neighborhing cells; these are expressed with an alphabetic extension to the B/S notation, described [here](http://www.ibiblio.org/lifepatterns/neighbors2.html).

 Still, even those aren't everything.
 What about all the other deterministic types of rules?
-Well, we can't account for *all* of them, but there has been some very very nice work put into settling for a large majority.
-Some smart folks have gotten together (as they do) and created a cellular-automata explorer named [Golly](https://golly.sourceforge.net), now the de-facto tool for exploring many types of CA; more importantly, they've also given it a whole domain-specific language for describing different kinds of non-standard CA rules, ones that can't be expressed via the sort of concise notations seen above.
+We of course can't account for *all* of them, but there has been some very very nice work put into settling for a large majority.
+Some smart folks have gotten together (as they do) and created a cellular-automata explorer named [Golly](https://golly.sourceforge.net), which has become probably the de-facto tool among the CA hobbyist community; more importantly, they've also given it a whole domain-specific language for describing different kinds of non-standard CA rules, ones that can't be expressed via the sort of concise notations seen above.

 ## Ruletables